Skip to content

 3. A person using less than the amount of water described in (b) of this section acquires no water right or priority unless an application is filed and a permit or certificate is issued under 11 AAC 93.035 - 11 AAC 93.140.
 The use of water without a permit or certificate is subject to appropriation by others, and the use of water without a water right is subject to curtailment in order to supply water to lawful appropriators of record or to protect the public interest.

-The department issues temporary water use permits for short-term ice harvesting (a max of 5 years), or a water right for long-term ice harvesting.
+The department issues temporary water use authorizations for short-term ice harvesting (a max of 5 years), or a water right for long-term ice harvesting.

 When a water right is granted for harvesting glacier ice, it becomes appurtenant to the property in Alaska where the ice is processed, for as long as the water right holder continues to harvest the ice.

-Should I apply for a water right or a temporary water use permit?
+Should I apply for a water right or a temporary water use authorization?

 How do I get a water right to harvest glacier ice?